alanmansour/GramAI/reports/README.md

 Student s183955 was in charge of setting up the project with cookie cutter, configuring protection rules on Github, creating a continuous integration (CI) setup, creating docker files for app deployment, buidling a pipeline for app deployment on cloud, creating a graphical app for clients, and setting up monitoring.

-s184191 was in charge of setting up the initial data pipeline and model framework with HappyTransformer, W&B, and Hydra.
-Documenting, logging, typing, and unittesting the main Python scripts, as well as pre-commit setup.
+s184191 was in charge of setting up the initial data pipeline, model framework with HappyTransformer, W&B, Hydra, Documenting, setting up logging, typing, and unittesting the main Python scripts, initialising pre-commit setup, and doing debugging and profiling.

 s194819 was in charge of developing of the docker containers for training our applications, configuring experiments and setting up the reporting to wandb inside container, local and cloud runs.
 Running experiements both locally and in cloud.
 Setting up dvc for model versioning and linking it to google cloud buckets.